wassapaks/phalconphp-rest-jwt-acl/README.md

     ]
 ]
 ```
-You key will be the route and the value should be an array with the following format [httpMethod, controllerMethod, authenticationRequired, aclRoles]
+You key will be the route and the value should be an array with the following format ```[httpMethod, controllerMethod, authenticationRequired, aclRoles]```

-2. ACL should depend on the roles on the database, You can have multiple ACL for routes on the database you can see on the userroles that each user has assign roles, which you can see in the collections array
+4. ACL roles should depend on the roles on your the userroles tables, You can have multiple ACL for a single route.
+If you check on the userroles you can see roles assign to users, and those roles are attached to an api as well, so it will restrict a user on accessing that API.

-Note: For Routes with Paramters, make sure the action you map to has the proper parameters set (in order to read paramters correctly).
+Note: For Routes with Paramters, make sure the action you map to has the proper parameters set (in order to read parameters correctly).
 http://docs.phalconphp.com/en/latest/reference/micro.html#defining-routes

 Client Requirements